MartyWetton/treasury-diversification-proposal/README.md

 ## Warnings

 1. **TORN/ETH** sale rate is constant and is fixed on the proposal execution moment.
 So the price can be more than the market one during the sale - which makes the sale not attractive to investors.
 2. Governance contract has `canWithdrawAfter[user]` parameter which says when an exact user can withdraw tokens - it is one common date for all user's tokens.
-In current implementation user can't lock TORN-v on governance if already they have locked tokens (otherwise all their tokens would be locked for `vestingDuration`).
+In current implementation user can't lock TORN-v-1 on governance if already they have locked tokens (otherwise all their tokens would be locked for `vestingDuration`).

 ## Test